Kais3rP/react-text2speech/README.md

 Check the `example` folder for a comprehensive example of how to import and use the React Component in your application.

-1. Import the Component and hook that exports some methods and state variables that lets you control the reader also from your Application:
+1. Import the Component and hook that exports some methods and state variables that lets you control the reader:

 `import TextReader, { useTextReader } from 'react-text2speech';`

-2. The hook returns a set of state variables and some handlers which are used internally by the Reader Component and a "bindReader" method which has to be passed to the Textreader as a prop in order to be able to bind your Application state to the Reader state:
+2. The hook returns a set of state variables and some handlers which are also used internally by the **TextReader** Component and a **bindReader** method which has to be passed to the **Textreader** as a prop in order to be able to bind your Application state to the Reader state:

 ```javascript
 const { bindReader, handlers, state } = useTextReader();